 - Tips for keeping a gratitude journal

-If you enjoyed these Gratitude Journal Prompts for Middle School Students, please share them on Facebook, Twitter, and/or Pinterest.
+If you enjoyed these Gratitude Journal Prompts for Kids, please share them on Facebook, Twitter, and/or Pinterest.
 I appreciate it!

 creator and curator